haslamdb/sra-submission-tools/README.md

 - Creating required metadata files in the correct format
 - Validating metadata against SRA requirements
+- Verifying the existence of files referenced in metadata
 - Organizing sequence files according to SRA requirements
 - Automating the submission process via the NCBI Submission Portal
-- Verifying files and metadata before submission
 - Handling file uploads using IBM Aspera Connect

 ## Table of Contents